videntity/provider-data-tools/README.md

 This repository contains a number of command-line utilities and related code libraries for parsing, creating, and validating US-based health provider data.
+It requires Python 3 to be installed.
 These tools are:

   __Parsing Scripts__